-Since the initial public offering price is substantially higher than our net tangible book value per share, you will incur immediate and substantial dilution
+Since the initial public offering price is substantially higher than our net tangible book value per share, you will incur immediate and substantial dilution.

 If you purchase our ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately US\$10.55 per ADS (assuming no exercise by the underwriters of their option to purchase additional ADSs), representing the difference between our net tangible book value per ADS as of December 31, 2010, after giving effect to this offering at an assumed initial public offering price of US\$13.00 per ADS, the midpoint of the estimated public offering price range set forth on the cover of this prospectus.
+As a result, you will experience immediate and substantial dilution of approximately US\$8.84 per ADS (assuming no exercise by the underwriters of their option to purchase additional ADSs), representing the difference between our net tangible book value per ADS as of December 31, 2010, after giving effect to this offering at the initial public offering price of US\$11.00 per ADS.
 In addition, you may experience further dilution to the extent that our ordinary shares are issued upon the exercise of share options.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon completion of this offering.